 Written by Vivek Jaiswal | Co-founder, Customer Guru

-Crew of United Airlines went above their call of duty when they delayed a flight to help a passenger say a final goodbye to his dying mother.
+This is one of the most poignant customer experience stories that going to shock you and leave a tear in your eyes at the same time.
+The crew of United Airlines went above their call of duty when they delayed a flight to help a passenger say a final goodbye to his dying mother.

 Sounds unreal, right?
 Here is the full story.

 Unfortunately, his first flight (United flight 667) was delayed by half hour.
 It goes without saying that Kerry was distraught.
 The extremely empathetic flight attendants brought him some napkins to wipe off his tears.
 They also conveyed the plight of the customer to the captain – passing on the details of his connecting flight.
-The captain, in turn radioed ahead the information apprising the Lubbock crew of the situation.
+The captain, in turn, radioed ahead the information apprising the Lubbock crew of the situation.
 This is when the crew of the connecting flight decided to delay the departure of the aircraft to ensure that Kerry would be able to board in time.

 Kerry had been in panic-mode since, rushing to catch his second flight, when he heard the gate agent say, ‘Mr. Drake, we’ve been expecting you.’
-It was only after he settled into the second flight, from Houston to Lubbock when he realised how much effort and coordination had gone into helping him board the plane.
+It was only after he settled into the second flight, from Houston to Lubbock when he realized how much effort and coordination had gone into helping him board the plane.
 But that was not all!
 The Houston crew had also ensured that his luggage arrived in time.

 With so many forces conspiring in helping him meet his mother, it is little wonder that Kerry reached the hospital, well in time to meet his mother.
-“At one point she opened her eyes, and I think she recognised me,” said Drake, who spent the night at the hospital.
+“At one point she opened her eyes, and I think she recognized me,” said Drake, who spent the night at the hospital.
 “Around 4 a.m. she had a real moment of coherence, a last rally, although we didn’t know it at the time.
 It was the last time.”